6 min read

 design drawings construction

 In another scenario, there might be an approved Method Statement, an ITP and a drawing in place, but an RFI or an instruction from the Client’s Representatives could easily change many things.
 There are cases where people forget that there are also some additional information that should be taken into account (RFIs, Client’s replies on documents, letters, instructions, etc).
+Management of change is quite critical on any project.

 6. Changes on site and repairs are not approved by the Client

-Many NCRs occur because for some (logical) reason, the teams on site have to deviate from the approved design or the approved method statement, and this change is not recorded anywhere.
+Many NCRs occur because for some (logical) reason, the teams on site had to deviate from the approved design or the approved method statement, and this change is not recorded anywhere.
 In most construction contracts, there has to be approval before changing or even repairing something on site.

 7. A different material than the approved one is used on-site